-The Free Application for Federal Student Aid (FAFSA) has been updated to allow applicants to list up to 20 colleges, instead of just 10 colleges.
+The for (FAFSA) has been updated to allow applicants to list up to 20 colleges, instead of just 10 colleges.
 This change takes effect with the 2024-2025 FAFSA.
 Although 20 colleges are probably sufficient for most students, it’s possible you may find yourself in a situation where you want to add another school after submitting your FAFSA.

 For example, what if you aren’t sure which colleges you want to apply to yet?
 Or, what if you change your mind?
-Can a college student use the FAFSA to apply for financial aid at more than 20 colleges for the same academic year?
+Can a apply for at more than 20 colleges for the same ? use the FAFSA to

 The answer is yes.
-This article will explain step-by-step how to add a school to the FAFSA if you’ve already listed 20.
+This article will explain step-by-step if you’ve already listed 20.

 How to Add More Than 20 Schools to FAFSA: Step by Step Guide